shoebillm/DSCI_522_Group_34/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+## Expected Behavior

+All participants in our events and communications are expected to show respect and courtesy to others.
+All interactions should be professional regardless of platform: either online or in-person.
+In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all DSCI 100 events and platforms:

+* Use welcoming and inclusive language
+* Be respectful of different viewpoints and experiences
+* Gracefully accept constructive criticism
+* Focus on what is best for the community
+* Show courtesy and respect towards other community members

+## Unexpected Behavior

+* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* Trolling, insulting/derogatory comments, and personal or political attacks
+* Public or private harassment
+* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at tiffany.timbers@stat.ubc.ca.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.